-Have you ever wanted to learn more about aquaponics and how it can help you become self-sufficient in your own home?
+Interested in learning about aquaponics and becoming more self-sufficient at home?
+You’ve come to the right place!
 Aquaponics is a sustainable form of gardening that combines fish farming with hydroponics.
-It's an easy way to grow fresh produce, while also having the pleasure of caring for fish!
-This beginner's guide will give you all the information necessary to start up your own aquaponics system.
+It’s an easy way to grow fresh produce, while also having the pleasure of caring for fish!
+This beginner’s guide will give you all the information necessary to start up your own aquaponics system.

-Aquaponics allows us to live more autonomously; no longer do we have to rely on supermarkets or farmers markets for our food supply.
+Aquaponics enables self-sufficiency by eliminating the need for supermarkets or farmers markets for our food.
 By growing our own plants and raising our own fish, we are free from relying on outside sources for sustenance.
-With this freedom comes greater control over what we eat and how we obtain it - no need to worry about pesticides or environmental damage caused by large-scale industrial agriculture.
+With this freedom comes greater control over what we eat and how we obtain it.
+No need to worry about pesticides or environmental damage caused by large-scale industrial agriculture.
 Plus, there’s something incredibly satisfying about seeing something you’ve made yourself come alive!

 What Is Aquaponics?